3-2 Engineering Program

 Special Requirements: Columbia University ("Combined Plan")

-- One course in computing, a knowledge of Java or C is required for some areas
+- One course in computing, a knowledge of C, C++, Java, Python, or MATLAB

 - One course of economics